terraformer-js/terraformer/packages/spatial/README.md

 ### Browser (from CDN)

-This package is distributed as a [UMD](https://github.com/umdjs/umd) module and can also be used in AMD based systems or as a global under the `Terraformer` namespace.
+This package is distributed as a [UMD](https://github.com/umdjs/umd) module and can also be used in AMD based systems or as a global under the `TerraformerSpatial` namespace.

 ```html
 <script src="https://unpkg.com/@terraformer/spatial"></script>